-My 2 years with cancer and what I learned from Steve Jobs
+My 2 years living with cancer, what I learned from Steve Jobs

 Exactly two years ago today, I was lying in a hospital bed literally across the street from lab here at UC Davis.
 It seems unreal in a way, but painfully real it was and still is.